Synonyms and other taxonomic changes

 Adult: forewing dull yellowish, usually with diffuse grayish shading in subterminal area (sometimes absent); PM line scalloped, with dots at the tips of the scallops; median line thin, straight; AM line scalloped (but in opposite direction as PM line, with dots at the bases

-of the scallops); orbicular spot round, with central dark dot; reniform spot a dark gray blotch; terminal line a series of dark dots; all of these markings (except the reniform spot) may be very faint in some individuals, as in this example
+of the scallops); orbicular spot* buff-colored, round, with central dark dot; reniform spot a dark gray blotch; terminal line a series of dark dots; all of these markings (except the reniform spot) may be very faint in some individuals, as in this example

 ; hindwing white with prominent dark veins and broad blackish terminal band surrounding small pale patch mid-way along outer margin; fringe pale yellow (see pinned adult photo